nicbou/nicolasbouliane.com/content/blog/malaysia-on-a-bike.md

 ### Tech

 You get solid phone reception almost everywhere, so you can rely on mobile data.
 I got a SIM card from Nomad before leaving, so I had internet as soon as I arrived in Singapore.
+I had reliable mobile reception the entire time.

 I use OsmAnd to get detailed offline maps, and Google Maps with satellite view to guess road quality.
 Both maps were fairly accurate.
-I was never led astray by bad maps.
+I was not led astray by bad maps.

 Whatsapp is very common here.
 Hotels sometimes assume that they can contact you that way.
 So do most people.
 It's good to have.